ud1981/Stock-Analysis-and-Portfolio-Management/README.md

 Skills required for this Capstone :

 <A> Business Analyst skills needed for this project:
-1. A deeper understanding of the 5Ws and How technique that is used for arriving at key insights from a business perspective
+1. 5Ws and 1H: A deeper understanding of the 5Ws and How technique that is used for arriving at key insights from a business perspective
-2. Once business objective is clear, the next step is to provide business solution
+2. Business Objective: Once business objective is clear, the next step is to provide business solution
-3. Business solution: Share insight on Stock selection from the list of stocks and share comments on portfolio allocation
+3. Business Solution: Share insight on Stock selection from the list of stocks and share comments on portfolio allocation
 4. Data Storytelling: Share a video with your client (i.e. Alexa) on key recommendations.
 Logic used here - Tell them what you need to tell them, tell them and tell them what you told them.

 <B> Technical skills needed for this project: